johsteffens/qprimes/README.md

 to sieve out non-primes in that interval.
 What remains is the set of desired prime values.

-Although the algorithm has its roots in ancient times, it is still considered among the most efficient way to generate a sequence of prime numbers.
+Although the algorithm has its roots in ancient times, it is still considered among the most efficient ways to generate a sequence of prime numbers.

 ## Motivation